hthoeglund/SPA_DataStructures/README.md

 * **Assignment4:** Contains a LinkedList class that connects Node objects.
 The LinkedList contains add, remove, insert, switch, and reverse methods.
 There is also a method in the main file which merges two linked lists.

-* **Assignment5:** Contains a HashSet class that has add and isInSet methods.
+* **Assignment5:** Contains a HashSet class with an ArrayList<MyLinkedList> instance variable (using the LinkedList class from **Assignment4**).
+The class has add and isInSet methods.
 A private method called hash also creates new buckets within the add method when necessary.

 * **Assignment6:** Contains a Binary Search Tree class with an add method (a toString method was attempted, but was too intensive).
 A main method also contains three recursive methods: (1) palindrome, which returns true if string is a palindrome and false if it isn’t (2) factorial, which returns the factorial of an integer and (3) firstOc which returns the index of first occurence of a given integer in an array.